jmaarleveld/PyGLL/README.md

 algorithm for generating GLL parsers.

-The main goal is to have an understandable implementation, which is close to the (pseudo-)code encountered in scientific paper.
+The main goal is to have an understandable implementation, which is close to the (pseudo-)code encountered in scientific papers.
 The aim of this project is to provide a clear example of how to implement the algorithm.
-The following two sources were used as a basis for the implementation:
+The following sources were used as a basis for the implementation:

 - _B.C.M.
 Cappers - Exploring and visualizing GLL parsing. https://pure.tue.nl/ws/files/46987757/782897-1.pdf_